 The Department of Speech and Hearing Science offers a Doctor of Audiology (AuD) degree.
 Completion of all degree requirements will normally ensure that the student meets the academic requirements for licensure from the State of Ohio and for Certification in Audiology from the American Speech-Language-Hearing Association (ASHA) and the American Board of Audiology (ABA).
 The AuD program is accredited by the Council on Academic Accreditation (CAA) of ASHA through 2027.

-See Section 7.17 of the Graduate School Handbook for official Graduate School policies concerning professional doctoral degree programs.
+See Graduate School Handbook, Section 7.17 for official Graduate School policies concerning professional doctoral degree programs.

 ASHA Certification